inidaname/Homepage/README.md

 Any changes to the files will auto-refresh the browser and effect the changes, There will be no need to restart your server [Nodemon](https://nodemon.io/) is taking care of that.

-### Build the app.

-To simply build your app from ES6 to ES5 syntax run `npm run build` or `yarn build` from the shell/command line.

 ## Making a Change in the Git Repo:

 To update your changes in the app and pushing it to the remote git repo follow the instructions: